atabak-alishiri/atabak-alishiri/README.md

 ### 🙋‍♂️ About Me

 Hello, world!
-I'm Atabak 🌍, a multidisciplinary maverick with a blend of engineering acumen 🛠️, business savvy 📊, and a voracious appetite for technology and innovation 💡.
-Originally hailing from the poetic landscapes of Iran 🇮🇷, I'm now soaking up the energy of Vancouver, Canada 🇨🇦.
+I'm Atabak, a multidisciplinary maverick with a blend of engineering acumen 🛠️, business savvy 📊, and a voracious appetite for technology and innovation.
+Originally hailing from the poetic landscapes of Iran, I'm now soaking up the energy of Vancouver, Canada.
 A linguistic aficionado, I converse in English, Farsi, and Azeri, with Turkish in my linguistic arsenal.

 ### 🎓 My Educational Odyssey